WebAssembly/spec/spectec/test-prose/TEST.md

 7. Pop the value val from the stack.
 8. Assert: Due to validation, a value of value type I32 is on the top of the stack.
 9. Pop the value (I32.CONST i_1) from the stack.
-10. Assert: Due to validation, a value of value type val' is on the top of the stack.
+10. Assert: Due to validation, a value is on the top of the stack.
 11. Pop the value val' from the stack.
 12. If (val' is REF.NULL /\ val is ref), then:
   a.
 Trap.